Rotation, Angular and Linear Speed

 Question 3

-The wheel of a machine rotates at the rate of 300 rpm (rotation per minute).
-If the diameter of the wheel is 80 cm, what are the angular (in radian per second) and linear speed (in cm per second) of a point on the wheel?Solution to Question 3:
+The wheel of a machine rotates at 300 rpm (rotations per minute).
+If the diameter of the wheel is 80 cm, find the angular speed (in rad/s) and the linear speed (in cm/s) of a point on the wheel.

 -

-Each rotation corresponds to 2 Pi radians.
-Hence 300 rotations per minute correspond to an angular speed a given by
+Each rotation corresponds to \(2 \pi\) radians.
+Therefore, 300 rotations per minute correspond to an angular speed:

 -